 Hearing the shape of the phrase

-At this point it's worth realising that you don't need to learn the entire phrase in one go.
+It's worth noting that you don't need to learn the full details of a song at once.
 Melodies have key notes, or 'bones'.
 And just like the bones of an animal hold up its body, the bones of a melody support its details.

-Remember the tune from above?
-If you were to play only the key notes it would sound something like this:
+Remember the tune from the start of the article?
+If you were to play only the 'bones' it would sound something like this:

 When you are learning to play some music by ear, you don't have to pick out every single note from the start, rather you can pick out the 'bones' of the music first, and then fill in the details later.